Yule Log Recipe is a Christmas Roulade cake, common in French-speaking countries and it’s neighbors.

 So, how do you easily make a Yule Log look like a tree branch?

-See further below the Yule Log recipe and how I and my mum prepared if form scratch.
+See further below the Yule Log recipe and how I and my mum prepared if from scratch.

 See here what I mean…